+Inventories comprise goods purchased for resale.
 Inventories are measured at the lower of cost and net realisable value.
 The cost of inventories is based on weighted average, and includes expenditure incurred in acquiring the inventories, production or conversion costs incurred in bringing them to their existing location and condition.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.

-(pl Impairment
+(p) Impairment